CyprienGille/Semi-Supervised-AutoEncoder/README.md

  - `semisupervised_tests.py` : This is the main script used to produce the results shown in the paper.
 It generates plots in the `plots` directory, and saves results (metrics, losses...) as CSVs in the `results_semi` folder.
 All parameters are tunable near the start of the script.
  - `param_plots` : This is a helper script to reproduce the plots from Figures 2 and 3 of the aforementioned paper.
- - `eta_optimization.py` : This script is used to find the optimal projection parameter $\eta$ either by dichotomy or using the [golden section strategy](https://en.wikipedia.org/wiki/Golden-section_search).
+ - `eta_optimization.py` : This script is used to find the optimal sparsification parameter $\eta$ either by dichotomy or using the [golden section strategy](https://en.wikipedia.org/wiki/Golden-section_search).
  - `functions` : Contains function utilities useful for the other main scripts.
  - `data` : Contains the two datasets presented in the paper.
  - `plots` and `results_semi` are results directories filled by executing `semisupervised_tests.py`.